honeytrap/honeytrap-docs/docs/setup/sensor/setup-prerequisites.md

 **Note:** If you're running MacOS, make sure to share ```/data/elasticsearch``` in Docker preferences.
 {: .note}

-## Compile Honeytrap
+## Compile HoneyTrap

 If Go is not installed yet, you can do so by following [this guide](/docs/setup/agent/install-go/).

-In order to install the Honeytrap application, execute the following commands.
+In order to install the HoneyTrap application, execute the following commands.

 ```
 $ mkdir /opt/honeytrap